 There is some Truth in Television, as people used to rarely bathe or keep themselves clean.
 But as inventions such as electricity, indoor heating and indoor plumbing became more commonplace, walking around in a large layer of grime became rarer.

 Named after the Peanuts character Pig-Pen, pictured right, who was always surrounded by a cloud of dust and has been seen going from "perfectly clean" to "covered in dust" while walking down the road or - most absurdly - in a rainstorm.
-Also see Men Can't Keep House, Dirty Foreigner.
+Also see Men Can't Keep House, Dirty Foreigner and Humans Are Stinky for a more fantasy-based variant.
 A character who offsets bad hygiene with high intelligence is a Genius Slob.

 open/close all folders